sharetribe/flex-docs/src/docs/flex-cli/manage-search-schemas-with-flex-cli/index.md

 | long       | one         | `distanceToLake: 30`                                      | `pub_distanceToLake=5,40`                                                          |
 | text       | one         | `stoveDescription: "Modern and powerful electric stove."` | `keywords=powerful%20modern`                                                       |

+> Data schema of type `text` is currently only supported for listings.

 Note that the scope in the examples above is `public`.
 Please use the correct prefix depending on the scope of the data (`meta_` for metadata, `priv_` for private data, `prot_` for protected data and `pub_` for public data).
 Also, it's worth noting that the query parameter with a `text` schema is `keywords` which also targets the `title` and `description` attributes of a listing.
+This query parameter is only supported in listing queries.
 See
 [Keyword search](/background/how-the-search-works/#keyword-search) for
 more information.